hhvrc/hhvrc/README.md

-# Hi there, I'm HentaiHeavenVR
+# Hi there, I'm HeavenVR

 ## About Me

-I'm primarily involved in NSFW content creation in VRChat and real-life.

-Additionally, I work on BDSM software development for web, desktop, virtual reality, and embedded systems.
+I am Co-Founder, Firmware, and Frontend maintainer for  [OpenShock](https://github.com/openshock).

 Hardware development is also something I do although I'm not very experienced within this field yet.